sylt-lang/sylt-lang/CONTRIBUTING.md

 # How to Contribute to Sylt-lang
-First of all - nice to see you here!
-It's always nice to get more people to help out with Sylt-lang.
+First of all, nice to see you here!
+It's always nice to get more people to help out with Sylt.

 ## Prerequisites
 Sylt is built with Rust.
-You'll need a Rust-compiler to work on sylt.
-You'll also need to install Lua, since Sylt compiles to Lua.
+You need a Rust compiler to work on Sylt.
+You also need to install Lua, since Sylt compiles to Lua.

 ## Some useful commands